Creepy and Delicious Monster Fingers Recipe for Halloween

-Delicious cheese crackers in the form of edible fingers – Any One?
-If you are looking for Halloween finger food ideas 😜— I’m your girl!
-Not to worry, if you aren’t up to eating cheese crackers fashioned as edible fingers — you can also make this dough into simple round parmesan cheese crackers.
-Sometimes I even add in some herbs.
+If you aren’t up to eating cheesy shortbread fashioned as edible fingers — you can also make this dough into simple round parmesan cheese crackers.
+Sometimes, I even add some herbs.

 In case you didn’t already know – I’m a forensic scientist.
 One of the hazards of this job is having a really inappropriate sense of humor.

-Butter shortbread is made by adding just enough flour to mix to keep the butter in a crispy cookie-like state.
-There is a super high butter to flour ratio.
+Butter shortbread is made by adding just enough flour to mix to keep the butter crispy and cookie-like.
+There is a super high butter-to-flour ratio.
 It’s a delicate balance.

 Because I was using the cheese in this recipe, I had to adjust things a little to get the right texture and consistency.
 Thankfully, these turned out better than I expected.
 Their actual real-finger-likeness was quite impressive.

-I only wish I could somehow make them look like they are dipped in blood without completely ruining their crispiness!
-I will have to get back in the lab and figure that one out for next year.
+I only wish I could make them look like they are dipped in blood without completely ruining their crispiness!
+I must get back in the lab and figure that out for next year.

 Here are the same savory Parmesan shortbreads in a more traditional parmesan cracker shape.
 Don’t forget to add a little chopped rosemary to these to make them extra delicious.

 Sweets are something that I can always pass up.
-But crispy, salty, cheesy things – now that is a whole different story.
+But crispy, salty, cheesy things are a whole different story.
 These crispy little cheese biscuits are really addictive.
 They are kind of like gourmet adult Cheez-Its.

 - Butter (lots of butter) – I use Pulgra European Unsalted Butter.

-- Parmesan cheese – Use a high-quality Parmigianno-Reggiano
+- Parmesan cheese – Use a high-quality Parmigiano-Reggiano

 - Egg yolks – My favorite eggs come from Vital Farms.